trustwallet/wallet-core/docs/Contributing.md

     - [ ] Upload coin icon to [TrustWallet/tokens](https://github.com/TrustWallet/tokens) if necessary

 Also check out the [Adding Support for a New Blockchain](https://github.com/TrustWallet/wallet-core/wiki/Adding-Support-for-a-New-Blockchain) document.

+## Code Style

+Wallet core follows the [LLVM Coding Standards](http://llvm.org/docs/CodingStandards.html) for C++.
+We use `clang-format` to ensure a consistent code sytle.
+Please run `git clang-format` on your code before you submit a PR.
+Alternatively add a [pre-commit hook](https://github.com/andrewseidl/githook-clang-format). **Do not** reformat files that you didn't modify.
+You can also install a clang-format extension for your IDE.

 ## Releasing